vladimir-iliev/django-reporting/README.rst

-    reporting.register('people', PersonReport) # Do not forget to 'register' your class in reports for more details see a 'samples' projects inside repository
+    reporting.register('people', PersonReport) # Do not forget to 'register' your class in reports

+For more details see a 'samples' projects inside repository